-9.1 For staff new to the group, there is always during the induction day known as 'boot camp' which preceded the autumn term a brief training session on the management of educational visits, given by one of the educational visits coordinators (EVC).
-For such new staff, training in risk evaluation will be given by the EVC in advance of the first trip the new member of staff is due to lead.
+- 9.1 For staff new to the group, there is always an induction day (preceeding the start of the autumn term) during which there is a brief training session on the management of educational visits, given by the educational visits coordinators (EVC).
+For such new staff, training in risk evaluation will be given by the EVC in advance of the first trip the new member of staff is due to lead. - 9.2 For other staff evaluating a risk and preparing a risk assessment, in the event of concern he or she should contact either the Head or the managing governor, from whom help and/or training will be available (see 'Help' section later).